 1. Walk in the Talbot Forest Scenic Reserve

-Location: Tripp Street
+Location: Tripp Street.

-3. Do the Orari Gorge Track
+3. Explore the Orari Gorge Track

-An excellent place for camping and hiking, the Orari Gorge Reserve features beautiful regenerating forest.
-The Orari Gorge Track is a 1h30min loop walk climbing a hill to an open viewpoint then back down through the forest.
+An excellent place for camping and hiking, the Orari Gorge Reserve features a beautiful regenerating forest.
+The Orari Gorge Track is a 1h30min loop walk climbing a hill to an open viewpoint and then back down through the forest.

 4. Go White Water Rafting on the Rangitata River